 I’ve been an extra on Hawaii Five-0 a few times.
 I sometimes make silly videos (please subscribe to my YouTube channel).
 I write iPhone apps, dabble in electronics, and make stuff with my 3-D printer for fun.
 I used to be the drummer in a rockabilly band (’50s-style rock-and-roll) that played around Oʻahu every month or so.
 And I had a novel published on Amazon Kindle Worlds before they shut that program down — I’ve been working on rewriting it as the first in a series of novels using my own original main characters.

-I try to respect the indigenous culture.
 I enjoy learning as much as I can about the history of these islands and their rich oral traditions.
 I understand a little of the language [maopopo iki iaʻu ka ʻōlelo hawaiʻi; e ʻōlelo kāua!].
 In fact, I’d even go so far as to say I love the Hawaiian language for all it’s nuances and beauty.
 If I could, I would spend a lot more time studying the language, taking classes, and practicing speaking with native speakers.